 Question: There have been news reports of lithium batteries blowing up in cell phones.
 Are there any concerns about that kind of thing happening in these battery-powered devices?

 Answer: For all of the stuff we do I the sewer network we actually lithium batteries that are intrinsically safe, certified.
 We have to be really careful about that because the gas build up in the sewer network could be explosive potentially.
 We pick the batteries that are designed to get that ATEX certification and they're generally pretty safe.

 Question: With so many sensors in the field, how do you prevent nuisance alarms from flooding the operator with alarms and notifications?

 Answer: That's something that can really kill a project or an initiative if you are flooding and spamming them with alarms.
 It’s about careful control and commissioning I guess of these devices.
 We discuss with the operations teams the threshold and alarm limits that are agreed on.

-With that said, all our devices are generally two way communications, so that if there are thresholds causing nuisance alarms, we can quickly reconfigure them.
-It's not a huge issue for us because our analytics show high frequency of alarms and we can get onto them pretty quickly.
+With that said, all our devices are generally two-way communications, so that if there are thresholds causing nuisance alarms, we can quickly reconfigure them.
+It's not a huge issue for us because our analytics show the high frequency of alarms and we can get onto them pretty quickly.

 Question: Do you have a ballpark cost for a valve actuator?”